Hydrogen storage: Metal hydrides

+Here are the properties of some metal hydrides:

-Metal hydrides, such as MgH2, NaAlH4, LiAlH4, LiH, LaNi5H6, TiFeH2, ammonia borane, and palladium hydride represent sources of stored hydrogen.
-Again the persistent problems are the % weight of H2that they carry and the reversibility of the storage process.
+Again the persistent problems are the % weight of H2 that they carry and the reversibility of the storage process.
 Some are easy-to-fuel liquids at ambient temperature and pressure, whereas others are solids which could be turned into pellets.
 These materials have good energy density, although their specific energy is often worse than the leading hydrocarbon fuels.